 The following is a description of what the various components of the Hedgerow Wine Kit actually do to the wine.
 If you buy separate ingredients, there are subtle differences which are noted at the end, but the individual ingredients all serve the same functions as the kit components.

-- We use three different types in the kit and these will clear the wine and will also help to remove some off flavours smoothing and maturing the wine.
+We use Lovebrewing Wine & Beer finings that will clear the wine and will also help to remove some off flavours smoothing and maturing the wine.

 All the ingredients in the Hedgerow kit have been specially selected to produce a great wine provided you use good quality fruit and follow the instructions carefully.